pryv/example-app-ios/Build38Report.md

 - `ConnectionTabViewController`: instead of getting the raw value of the API endpoint, it will get the storage that contains it.
 It is the one responsible for passing the objects to `ConnectionListTableViewController` and `ConnectionMapViewController`.
 As `ConnectionTabViewController` and `ConnectionMapViewController` do not handle any API endpoint nor token directly, `ConnectionTabViewController` simply passes this storage to `ConnectionListTableViewController`.
 - `ConnectionListTableViewController`: it deals directly with API endpoint, from which is extracts the token.
 The token is used to create socket.io URL.
 Consequently, it needs to use the secure storage to retrieve the API endpoint and to store the URL.

-To implement securely write and read the user's credentials, I followed the code snippets given in the [documentation](file:TAK-Client/docs/DeveloperDocumentation/TAK_Documentation.html#secure-storage).
+To securely implement writes and reads for the user's credentials, I followed the code snippets given in the [documentation](file:TAK-Client/docs/DeveloperDocumentation/TAK_Documentation.html#secure-storage).

 #### Secure channel